Parental Consent Forms at Hotel Check-In: Why They Fail

 Those PDF consent-form templates you keep finding?
 Not real.

-There are a handful of sites offering a "Parental Consent for Hotel Stay" PDF you can download, sign, and print.
+A handful of sites offer a "Parental Consent for Hotel Stay" PDF you can download, sign, and print.
 They look official.
 They are not.
 No hotel chain has agreed to accept them.
-Walking in and putting one on the counter doesn't change anything about the check-in.
-The template is something a blog post made up — it isn't a hotel-industry document, and we won't link to one.
+Walking in and putting one on the counter does not change anything about the check-in.
+The template is something a blog post made up.
+It is not a hotel-industry document, and we will not link to one.

-The closest thing to a "real" form is the third-party credit card authorization that Marriott, Hilton, and IHG publish for travel agents and corporate bookings.
-That form is about the card, not about who's allowed in the room.
-It still won't get an under-21 guest into a 21+ property.
+The closest thing to a real form is the third-party credit card authorization that Marriott, Hilton, and IHG publish for travel agents and corporate bookings.
+That form is about the card, not about who is allowed in the room.
+It still will not get an under-21 guest into a 21+ property.

 So where does this leave you

-If the question is "can I send my 17-year-old to a hotel with a notarized letter" — the answer is no, the letter isn't recognized, and the workaround is either a parent traveling with them or waiting until they're 18.
+If the question is "can I send my 17-year-old to a hotel with a notarized letter," the answer is no. The letter is not recognized, and the workaround is either a parent traveling with them or waiting until they are 18.

-If the question is "can I send my 18-year-old with a letter" — the answer is they don't need one.
+If the question is "can I send my 18-year-old with a letter," the answer is they do not need one.
 An 18-year-old has full contractual capacity in all 50 states.
-The only thing that matters is whether the specific hotel they're booking accepts 18+ at the desk.
-Pick one of the verified-18 properties and the form question goes away entirely.
+The only thing that matters is whether the specific hotel they are booking takes 18-year-olds at the desk.
+Pick one of the 18+ properties and the form question goes away entirely.

 For the legal framing, see Can You Book a Hotel at 18?.
 For the card side of the question, Credit Card Hotel Check-In at 18.